• Skip to main content

 Instructions

-1. I buy thin chicken cutlets when making chicken piccata. (see note#1)Still, I do pound them down a bit more.
+1. I used the already-thin cut chicken cutlets when making chicken piccata. (see note#1)Still, I do pound them down a bit more.
 After that, salt and pepper both sides of your chicken.

 4. The flour dredge: put flour on a plate and mix with salt and garlic powder.
 Grate fresh parmesan cheese into the flour mix and toss together.